GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 Sadly, students often feel pressured to be perfect from a young age.
 They think they can never make a mistake.
-Therefore, they put so much stress on their mind and body to avoid making errors.
-Thus, they often feel anxious to answer a question wrong and stay up too late to prepare for a test.
-As students grow up, their perfectionist beliefs often become stronger as they start to try out more activities.
+Therefore, they place so much stress on their minds and bodies to avoid making mistakes.
+Thus, they often feel anxious about answering a question wrong and stay up too late to prepare for a test.
+As students grow up, their perfectionist beliefs often become stronger as they try more activities.
 However, students have to learn that it is okay to make mistakes!
 Thankfully, this book review on The Girl Who Never Made Mistakes will show students that everyone makes mistakes.
-Then, The Girl Who Never Made Mistakes activities will remind students to focus on trying their best.
+Then, the activities from The Girl Who Never Made Mistakes will remind students to focus on doing their best.
 They need to know that growth occurs when we take the time to learn and challenge ourselves.

 The Girl Who Never Made Mistakes